• Skip to primary navigation

 To show worker being consulted by colleagues after working bullying incident.

 Bullying used to be considered a ‘school yard’ activity, even a normal part of growing up.
-Today, it is a genuine concern in business.
-Workplace Bullying can happen to anyone, anywhere and at any time and often managers and businesses are unsure how to investigate and handle allegations of Workplace Bullying and Harassment.
+However, these days it is a genuine concern in business.
+For example, workplace bullying can happen to anyone, anywhere and at any time.
+In addition, managers and businesses are sometimes unsure how to investigate and handle allegations of Workplace Bullying and Harassment.

-It’s imperative that you always respond effectively to any bullying complaints.
-Act quickly, thoroughly and in a fair and rigorous manner to uncover the truth of any concerns raised.
-This way, the facts will result in reliable decisions to abide by workplace legislation and improve your workplace culture.
+However, it’s imperative that you always respond effectively to any bullying complaints.
+For instance, you need to act quickly, thoroughly and in a fair and rigorous manner to uncover the truth of any concerns raised.
+After that, the facts will result in reliable decisions to abide by workplace legislation and improve your workplace culture.

 What is Bullying?

 Bullying is when people repeatedly and intentionally use words or actions that cause physical, social, and/or psychological harm.
-It can involve an individual or a group misusing their power.
-It can be done to one or more persons who feel unable to stop it from happening.
+For example, it can involve an individual or a group misusing their power.
+In addition, it can affect one or more persons who feel unable to stop it.

 Bullying: